rinvex/laravel-repositories/README.md

 }
 ```

-Now inside your controller, you can either instantiate the repository traditionaly through `$repository = new \App\Repositories\FooRepository();` or to use Laravel's awesome dependency injection and let the IoC do the magic:
+Now inside your controller, you can either instantiate the repository traditionally through `$repository = new \App\Repositories\FooRepository();` or to use Laravel's awesome dependency injection and let the IoC do the magic:
 ```php
 namespace App\Http\Controllers;